-After completion of the course students are expected to be able to:
+After completion of the course, students are expected to be able to:

-- 1. Develop detailed project plans and schedules (students should be able to explain how project plan inputs are accurately gathered, integrated, and documented; the tools and techniques used in project processes and planning; and the outputs of a project plan to viable stakeholders). - 2.
-Project resource administration (students should be able to analyze the process for developing a request for proposal (RFP); how to develop responses to the RFP; and how to manage and track changes to the scope, schedule, and human resources associated with a given project.
-Considers the role and ethics of outsourcing and offshoring). - 3.
-Allocate/coordinate resources, and interface with management (students will be able to create and manage local and dispersed teams including trust building across

-- organizational boundaries, managing teams in different time zones, and understanding the complexity associated with teams in remote locations). - 4.
-Learn tools and techniques of project management software (students will be able to apply the basic functionalities of M/s Project to design and develop task breakdown analysis, assign resources and implement plans and schedules). - 5.
-Develop skills in the human and organizational implications of change (students will be able to discuss the organizational change process; identify stakeholders; assess potential impacts of projects; and overcome resistance, politics, and other human issues).
+- 1. Develop detailed project plans and schedules: explain how project plan inputs are accurately gathered, integrated, and documented; the tools and techniques used in project processes and planning; and the outputs of a project plan to viable stakeholders. - 2.
+Employ project resource administration: analyze the process for developing a request for proposal (RFP); how to develop responses to the RFP; and how to manage and track changes to the scope, schedule, and human resources associated with a given project.
+They should be able to consider the role and ethics of outsourcing and offshoring. - 3.
+Allocate/coordinate resources, and interface with management: create and manage local and dispersed teams including trust-building across organizational boundaries, managing teams in different time zones, and understanding the complexity associated with teams in remote locations. - 4.
+Utilize tools and techniques of project management software: apply the functionality of Microsoft Project and/or ProjectLibre Project to design and develop task breakdown analysis, assign resources, assess risk, and manage and implement plans and schedules - 5.
+Apply quality assurance and risk management principles and best practice in projects. - Utilize the Microsoft Excel to create a project budget and solve problems: use the Microsoft Excel program to create and manage project budgets and solve other mathematical problems. - 7.
+Develop the people skills to deal with the human and organizational implications of change: discuss the organizational change process; identify stakeholders; assess potential impacts of projects; and overcome resistance, politics, and other human issues.